amenzwa/amenzwa.github.io/stem/PL/Slight.md

 Slight adopts a handful of time-tested concepts from these languages, including the prototype concept, but with a twist.
 Slight discards the class-object syntactic distinction, because every linguistic element—type, object, method, function, operator, constant—is an object.
 Hence, declaring a new type is just creating a new object and so too is defining a new method.

 That data and code are both objects makes Slight [homoiconic](https://en.wikipedia.org/wiki/Homoiconicity).
 Furthermore, because types are also objects, this is no distinction between type-level code and value-level code.
-Hence, type expressions can be written in the same language as value expressions.
+As such, like other dynamically type checked languages, Slight does not distinguish between type expressions and value expressions.
 This uniformity considerably increases the expressivity and the comprehensibility of type expressions.

 ## *objects*